agormp/seqconverter/README.md

 ```

 Note 1: output is written to the terminal so you need to use redirection to store in a file.
-Note 2: input format will be automatically detected if not specified with --informat (works well for standard file types)
+Note 2: input format will be automatically detected if not specified with --informat (this works well for standard file types)

 ----